Faculty and Staff

 Lawrie Dudley, Director of Business

-Lydia Meeks, Teacher- Math
+Lydia Meeks, Teacher- Social Studies

-Marissa Muro, Teacher - Music
+Marissa Muro, Teacher - Music and Theater Arts

 Paula Pavon, Dean of Students

-Nicole Sophocles, College Counselor and Academic Administrator
+Nicole Sophocles, College and Career Counselor, Academic Administrator

-Katie Theeke, Director of Admissions & Communications
+Tracie Spence, Director of Enrollment Management & Communications

 Ron Vener, Athletic Director, Teacher - Health, Finance Math